 That simple statement is my favourite way of responding to people when they ask, “What do you do for a living?”.
 I’ve managed to have an incredible and very rewarding career as a musician (I play bass – insert the famous quote from “I Love You, Man”), and when a friend and colleague started working in real estate, he inspired me to do the same.
-I had an unfair bias, and I had seen it as sales, numbers and tactics (yawn), until I realized…People just want to be happy.
+I had an unfair bias, and I had unfairly seen it as sales tactics and tons of numbers (yawn), until I realized…People just want to be happy.
 It’s been one of the most satisfying decisions that I’ve ever made.

-I was born in Toronto, grew up most of my life in Oakville (Kindergarten to high school (St. Thomas Aquinas if you’re wondering)), went to university in Hamilton (McMaster, go Marauders!), lived and worked in Burlington/Hamilton/Oakville/Toronto, toured Canada countless times, have been all over the world with music (still need to check off the polar continents and Africa), and been living in Mississauga for about 10 years, the last five of which have been in one of my favourite areas: Port Credit (I love music, restaurants and water).
+I was born in Toronto, grew up most of my life in Oakville (Kindergarten to high school (St. Thomas Aquinas if you’re wondering)), went to university in Hamilton (McMaster, go Marauders!), lived and worked in Burlington/Hamilton/Oakville/Toronto, toured Canada countless times, have been all over the world with music (still need to check off the polar continents and Africa), and been living in Mississauga for about 13 years, the last eight of which have been in one of my favourite areas: Port Credit (I love music, restaurants and water).
 I’ve seen many cosmopolitan cities around Canada and the world, and I love the Toronto area.
 I know the GTA like the back of my hand, and I love it here.
 I’d never leave.
-Well, not unless that actress I met in Nice finally asks me to move in.
+(Well, not for long.)

 Getting paid to do what you love is the one of the most rewarding things in life.
 I am very lucky to have had a huge range of experiences in my career.
 I’ve worked with autistic kids as a behavioural therapist (B.Sc.
 (Hons.) in Psychology, no I can’t read your mind…or is that what I want you to think?), helped put together a massive campaign for a non-profit organization in the early 2000s, taught and managed at a wicked music school, freelance writing, managed my own business for over 15 years, i.e. playing bass for some awesome people (I owe this guy a lot), and helping people buy and sell one of their most prized possessions: their homes.